High Holidays 2022

 General Rules:

-1. All children will be “signed in” and “signed out” using stickers, by either a parent or an adult caretaker.
-Siblings under 13 cannot take children to babysitting or pick them up.
+2. All children will be “signed in” and “signed out” using stickers, by either a parent or an adult caretaker.
+Siblings under 13 cannot take children to babysitting or pick them up from childcare or programming.

-2. If your child becomes inconsolable or is disruptive in the Shabbat Clubhouse room, you will be notified.
+3. If your child becomes inconsolable or is disruptive in childcare or programming, you will be notified.

-Because the children will receive a light lunch and snacks, we need to know of any food allergies.
-No outside food will be allowed in the babysitting rooms.
-Should you need to bring any special food items from home for the health of your child, please be mindful of the health considerations of others and our synagogue’s kashrut policy.
-Please contact Rabbi Roland with any specific questions or requests.
-All children will be given name tags.
-They will have to wear them during their stay in Shabbat Clubhouse.
+Children will receive a light lunch and snacks on Rosh Hashanah and Yom Kippur.
+Please indicate all food allergies when registering your child(ren).
+No outside food will be allowed in the Education Wing.
+Should you need to bring any special food items from home for the health of your child, please be mindful of the health considerations of others and our synagogues’ kashrut policy.

 FAMILY SERVICES AND EDUCATIONAL PROGRAMMING